NyleD/Sports-Betting-Book-Open/README.md

 ![](CompletedGames.png)
 ![](NewGames.png)

-Players also get to chat in rooms.
-There is one room per group seen
+Players are authenticated to chat in selected rooms based on what type of sport groups they have bet on.
+We want to encourage chat amongst betters that are betting on common teams, like the english premier league.

 ![](chat.gif)

 Players also get a personal profile with thier information.
-We have also added a cool face-verfication feature.
+We have also added a face-verfication for security purposes, so that betters are who they say they are.
+This reduces the risk of invalid information for personal gain, and helps betters feel safe when talking with friends online.

 ![](profile.gif)
 ![](face_verification.gif)